fieldtrip/website/example/compute_leadfield.md

 tags: [example, eeg, source, headmodel, dipole, simulation]
 ---

-# Example use of the ft_compute_leadfield function
+# Compute forward simulated data with the low-level ft_compute_leadfield

 Rather than using the high-level **[ft_dipolesimulation](/reference/ft_dipolesimulation)**, this uses the low-level **[ft_compute_leadfield](/reference/forward/ft_compute_leadfield)**.
 Note that this makes you responsible of more bookkeeping.